rsksmart/RSKIPs/IPs/RSKIP419.md

 ```

 ### Other changes
-To follow EVM common practices, the `getProposedFederationCreationTime` Bridge's method returns the value from the epoch seconds.
+To follow EVM common practices, the `getProposedFederationCreationTime` Bridge method returns the value from the epoch seconds.
-To be consistent with this, the creation time being returned from `getFederationCreationTime` and `getRetiringFederationCreationTime` Bridge's methods is modified to be this way.
+To be consistent with this, the creation time being returned from `getFederationCreationTime` and `getRetiringFederationCreationTime` Bridge methods is modified to also return the value from the epoch seconds instead of milliseconds.

 ## References